AndyJS/php-job-queue/README.md

 7. Set up the default log file.

    It is recommended you retain the default log location, however for a custom location please replace /var/log in the steps below.
-Please note these steps are required as-is if you are to be running unit tests.
+You will also need to edit the LOGFILE variable within the init script, and repeat steps 5 and 6.
+Please note these commands below are required as-is if you are to be running unit tests.

    `sudo mkdir /var/log/phpjobqueue`